-EPL 7214 is located within the trees and shrubs biome, with the vegetation types dominated by mopane and thorn bush woodland (Mendelsohn et al., 2003).
-The vegetation structure in the proposed area includes sparse and dense shrubland and woodland types (FIGURE 6).
-There is a spatial and temporal vegetation distribution across the EPL, which is mainly driven by climatic, topographic and underlying bedrock.
-Large sensitive trees such as Combretum imberbe, Colophospermum mopane and Ficus sycomorous can be found in some of this areas.

-The area supports a medium-high terrestrial diversity of animal and plant life, with the plant diversity in the area supporting approximately 300 - 399 species (Mendelsohn et al., 2003).
+EPL 7213 is located within the trees and shrubs biome, with the vegetation types dominated by mopane and thorn bush woodland (Mendelsohn et al., 2003).
+The vegetation structure in the proposed area can be broadly classified as woodland types (FIGURE 6), with Acacia trees as dominating species.
+The area supports a mediumhigh terrestrial diversity of animal and plant life, with the plant diversity in the area supporting approximately 300 - 399 species (Mendelsohn et al., 2003).
 A list of plant species in the area are presented in Appendix D.